-The selected consolidated financial data has been restated to reflect Visteon's change in the method of determining the cost of production inventory for U.S. locations from the last-in, first-out ("LIFO") method to the first-in, first-out ("FIFO") method.
+(2) The selected consolidated financial data was restated in the Original Filing to reflect Visteon's change in the method of determining the cost of production inventory for U.S. locations from the last-in, first-out ("LIFO") method to the first-in, first-out ("FIFO") method.